AFGHANISTAN

 My cruel father is selling me to an old goat with white hair.”

-The first poem protests the forced marriage of a daughter to an obviously older man, while the second takes a biting jab at the former occupiers of Afghanistan.
+The first poem, for example, protests the forced marriage of a daughter to an older man.
 Similar to the example, landays often draw on the themes of grief, war, love, politics, nationalism, and love.

 War and Beyond